Snowflakyy/BankingSystem/README.md

 - React: A JavaScript library for building user interfaces
 - TypeScript: A typed superset of JavaScript
+- React-Router-dom: Router library used to handle navigation
 - Redux: A state management library for React applications
 - React Router: For handling routing in the application
 - Axios: A promise-based HTTP client for making API requests